michaellburchett/node-auth-service/README.md

 An Auth Service that uses OAuth2.0 protocols written in Node.js, with flexible data storage options

 This is a WIP, the features that are currently available are:
-* Authorization Grant, without Scopes, and only implemented with MySQL, without migrations
+* Authorization Grant, and only implemented with MySQL, without migrations

 Backlog of features to be implemented:
-* Scopes
-* Refactor generally
-* Doc Blocks
+* Refactor generally, with Doc Blocks
 * Implicit Grant
 * Password Grant
 * Client Grant